Perry Monument (Cleveland): Sculptures

 Walcutt's marble Perry statue was completed and installed for the dedication, as was the marble bas-relief on the pedestal.
 The two subsidiary figures intended to flank the pedestal – a midshipman and a sailor boy – were completed in plaster by 1860, but required additional funds to be carved in marble.
 They were completed and installed in 1869.

 Over the years, the three marble statues and the marble bas-relief panel suffered damage from the weather.
 Cleveland's Early Settlers Association raised $10,000 to replace the sculptures.
 In 1929, they were removed from the monument and replaced with bronze copies, created under the supervision of sculptor Herman Matzen.
 At the same time, a second bronze copy of the Perry statue was made for Rhode Island, and installed on the grounds of the Statehouse in Providence.

 The three marble statues and the marble bas-relief panel were donated to Perrysburg, Ohio in 1929, and were installed in Hood Park, along the Maumee River, in 1937.
 In 1997, Perrysburg replaced the marble statues with bronze copies, and installed the bronzes on a pedestal and base that approximated Walcutt's original positioning of the figures.
 The marble sailor statues are currently exhibited in the town's municipal building.
-The marble Perry statue has been on long-term loan to the National Park Service since 2002, and is exhibited in the visitor center at Perry's Victory and International Peace Memorial in Put-in-Bay, Ohio.
+The marble Perry statue has been on long-term loan to the National Park Service since 2002, and is exhibited in the visitor center at Perry's Victory and International Peace Memorial in the village of Put-in-Bay, Ohio on South Bass Island.

 A plaster version of the Perry statue, presumed to be Walcutt's full-sized model used to carve the 1860 marble version, is in the collection of the Western Reserve Historical Society in Cleveland.

 Walcutt's Perry statue is depicted on the reverse of the 2013 "Perry's Victory" quarter.